-Review library skills with your third, fourth and fifth grade students with this paperless resource.
+Review library skills with your third, fourth and fifth grade students with this no prep, paperless resource.
 Students will work directly in Google Slides or Microsoft OneDrive to complete the activities.
 This is a fun, interactive way for students to practice different library skills.

 This is part of a bundle: K-5 Library Skills Activities.